mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 | --- | --- |
 | `Configuration`, `ImageGenerationsRequest` | `ImageGenerationsResponse` |

-The microflow `ImageGenerationsRequest_Create` may be used here to create and handle the input requesst in a custom way.
+The microflow `ImageGenerationsRequest_Create` may be used here to create and handle the input request in a custom way.

 #### 4.3.3 Embeddings

 The embeddings API from OpenAI accepts a complex JSON structure that consists of a number of parameters plus one or more text strings as input and generates a structure of model-generated vector embeddings as output; per input string one vector is returned.
-Depending on the use case there may be a need of generating an embedding for a single text at a time, whereas in the case of processing larger amount of data, bigger texts or data sets will be split up in discrete chunks, for which embeddings can be generated using batches of multiple input texts.
+Depending on the use case, there may be a need of generating an embedding for a single text at a time, whereas in the case of processing larger amount of data, bigger texts or data sets will be split up in discrete chunks, for which embeddings can be generated using batches of multiple input texts.
 The exposed microflows in this connector are built to abstract away the complex message structure and are meant to facilitate easier implementation in certain use cases.

 ##### 4.3.3.1 Call Embeddings API (single input) {#embeddings-single-technical}

-Use the microflow `Embeddings_Execute_SingleInput` to execute a simple embeddings API call with a single string input.
-The output will be the string representation of the vector embedding of the input.
+Use the microflow `Embeddings_Execute_SingleInput` to execute a call to the embeddings API for a single string input.
+The output will be the string representation of a vector embedding for the input.
 See [ENUM_EncodingFormat_Embeddings](#enum-encodingformat-embeddings) for information of what is suported in terms of vector encoding formats.
 The encoding format can be left empty: if no value is specified, the default value as specified in the [OpenAI documentation](https://platform.openai.com/docs/api-reference/chat/create) will be assumed by the API.
 The `Model` value is mandatory for OpenAI, but is ignored for Azure OpenAI type configurations where it is implicitly specified by the deployment already.

 | Input | Output |
 | --- | --- |